timonla/timonla.github.io/_posts/2020-10-07-diet-review.md

 My friend did not have apple cider vinegar, it's also fine without.
 I find that 60g of cashews will be fine for 12 tacos (1 can of jack fruit).

+#### Tortillas

 ![Tortillas](/assets/img/blog/diet-review/saturday-tortillas.jpg){:class="blog-post-img-small"}

 If you are eating tacos and are not preparing your own tortillas, you are doing it wrong.
-Just get the corn masa (has to be the [nixtamalizado stuff](https://www.naturelo.com.mx/ing/maizazul.php)) and mix it with water, make balls of the dough
+Just get the corn masa (has to be the [nixtamalizado stuff](https://www.naturelo.com.mx/ing/maizazul.php)) and mix it with water, form balls from it
-(I find 33g to be result the perfect *3 bite taco* size) and then form them by pressing them in a plastic bag between two flat surfaces (a pot and the kitchen counter will do).
+(I find 33g to be result the perfect *3 bite taco* size) and then press them into shape in a plastic bag between two flat surfaces (a pot and the kitchen counter worked fine here).

 A good mixture of flour and water today was 265ml of water for the 180g of flour and resulted in 13 tortillas.

-Press them quite thin and put them roast them in a preheated pan at medium heat.
+Press them quite thin and roast them in a preheated pan at medium heat, turning them around at least once.
+If you are doing this the first time, make sure that you taste one of them before cooking all of them, as you might not have made them thin enough and they can be raw on the inside.

 #### 18:38 Dinner

 ![Tacos](/assets/img/blog/diet-review/saturday-taco.jpg){:class="blog-post-img-small"}

 ![Tacos](/assets/img/blog/diet-review/saturday-tacos.jpg){:class="blog-post-img-small"}

+I put some hot sauce on this, which would have been too difficult to track.

 #### 19:47 Ice cream